TheOdinProject/curriculum/nodeJS/express/controllers.md

 Middleware functions are a core concept in Express and play a crucial role in handling requests and responses.
 They sit between the incoming request and the final intended route handler.

-A middleware function typically takes three parameters (however, there is one that we will get into later that has four):
+A middleware function typically takes three arguments (however, there is one that we will get into later that has four):

 **NOTE**: Names are just convention, you can name them whatever you want `req -> request, res -> response, etc`